WPTravelteam/wp-travel/readme.txt

 Release Date: 5th May, 2021

 Enhancement:
-* Set as trip date listing in the trip page for new user from 4.6.1 and above.
-Now date list will display in the single trip page for new user.
+* Date listing feature added as default to display available dates in single trip page for new user from WP Travel v4.6.1 and above.

 Fixes:
 * Fixed inventory tab content not showing for V3 mode of WP Travel.